Jharkhand Assembly Elections 2019: Voting to be held in 5 phases from Nov 30; result on Dec 23

 There were speculations that the EC would announce schedule for the Delhi Assembly elections along with that of the Jharkhand, but the EC invite only refers to poll schedule for the eastern state.

 The Jharkhand Legislative Assembly has 82 seats.
 While 81 members are directly elected by the people of the state, one is nominated.
-The tenure of the current assembly expires on on December 27 this year and the new government has to be formed before that.